ScottHull/Quadrant2Azimuth/README.md

 By: Scott D. Hull, Field Camp 2016 (yeah, I got the quadrant compass).

-Boot up 'quad2azi.py' with Python 3.
+Boot up 'quad2azi.py' with Python 3 via the command terminal.

 Enter in a '.csv' file existing in the same directory as the python script at the prompt, formatted so that your quadrant measurements are in a single column, like in the following example: